1 - Telemetry Dashboard

 Within the dashboard are various summary panels which can be updated based on a specified time period and includes:

-• Total number of events ingested into the Samurai platform
+• Total number of events ingested into the SamurAI platform

 • Total log volume